hashicorp/consul-k8s/CONTRIBUTING.md

 * `kind delete clusters --all` is helpful for cleanup!

-#### Example Debugging session using the Acceptance test framework to bootstrap a Vault backed Federated Consul installation:
+### Example Debugging session using the acceptance test framework to bootstrap and debug a Vault backed federated Consul installation:
-This test utilizes the `consul-k8s` acceptance test framework, I built a custom branch which:
+This test utilizes the `consul-k8s` acceptance test framework, with a custom consul-k8s branch which:
 * Modifies the acceptance test to use custom consul+consul-k8s images and sleeps at the end of the test to allow analysis.
 * Modifies the helm chart to pass in `connect_ca.intermediate_cert_ttl` and `connect_ca.leaf_cert_ttl` in the `server-configmap`